 Fishing does not mean merely throwing your line in the water as you patiently wait with your fishing rod while a great catch falls into your lap.
 There are a lot of intricacies and complexities you need to gain the upper hand on in order to make sure the process of fishing moves forward seamlessly.
 One aspect you need to gain an understanding of is attaching lures to your fishing line.
-Make sure you check out our top 4 picks for braided fishing lines.
-You can also see our pick for best lures for trout.
+You can also see my pick for best lures for trout.

 To make things easier for you, we show you the best way to attach lures to fishing line for a great fishing trip.

 In order to ensure you can swiftly and effortlessly attach a lure to your fishing line, you need to, first of all, have all of the materials required to make this possible in your arsenal.
 Generally speaking, you need the following pieces of equipment.